Cghlewis/data-mgmt-ed-research-book/_book/07-style-guide.md

 - Make your folder names meaningful and easy to interpret
 - Never use spaces in your folder names
     - Use `_` or `-` to separate words
-- With the exception of `-` and `_`, don't use special characters in your folder names.
+- With the exception of `-` and `_`, don't use special characters in your folder names
 - Be consistent with delimiters and capitalization.
 Follow an existing naming convention (as mentioned above).

 **Example directory structure style guide**